dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl/index.md

 ### Set the OpenAPI Description search paths

-By default, the HTTP REPL has a set of relative paths that it uses to find the OpenAPI description when executing the `connect` command without the `--openapi` option.
+By default, the HttpRepl has a set of relative paths that it uses to find the OpenAPI description when executing the `connect` command without the `--openapi` option.
 These relative paths are combined with the root and base paths specified in the `connect` command.
 The default relative paths are:

 - *swagger.json*
 - *swagger/v1/swagger.json*